 Previously, the AAMC published this report biennially, with the focus alternating between diversity in medical education and diversity in the physician workforce.
-Beginning in 2019, the AAMC will now combine the two topics and release the report every three years.
+Beginning in 2019, the AAMC will combine the two topics for future editions of the report.
 Previous editions of the report are available at aamc.org/factsfiguresreports.

 This report presents medical education and physician workforce diversity data.
 It incorporates multiple sources of data that the AAMC collects or has permission to access (Table 1).
 The data sources used are identified in the figure or table or in the notes following each figure or table.

 This report is presented in an order that mirrors the medical education continuum: medical school application, acceptance, matriculation, graduation, residency and fellowship, and teaching and clinical practice.